broyeztony/ford-solidity-parser/README.md

 In order to deal with variable's type, we resort to a few `reserved` functions like `address("0x...")` or `u8(255)`.

 Every `.ford` contract must have a companion metadata file where state variable's types are declared explicitly.
-This is also where functions' parameters and return types, visibility, state mutability are declared.
+This is also where functions' parameters and return types, visibility, state mutability are declared, as well as event's names and parameters.

 ```ford
 // contract's name